FelixHerrmann/swift-package-list/README.md

 [![License](https://img.shields.io/github/license/FelixHerrmann/swift-package-list)](https://github.com/FelixHerrmann/swift-package-list/blob/master/LICENSE)
 [![Tweet](https://img.shields.io/twitter/url?style=social&url=https%3A%2F%2Fgithub.com%2FFelixHerrmann%2Fswift-package-list)](https://twitter.com/intent/tweet?text=Wow:&url=https%3A%2F%2Fgithub.com%2FFelixHerrmann%2Fswift-package-list)

-A command-line tool to generate a JSON-list of all used SPM-dependencies of an Xcode-project.
+A command-line tool to generate a JSON-list or PLIST-list of all used SPM-dependencies of an Xcode-project.

 This includes all the `Package.resolved` informations and the license from the checkouts.
-Additionally there is a Swift Package to read the generated `package-list.json` from the application's bundle.
+Additionally there is a Swift Package to read the generated `package-list.json` or `package-list.plist` from the application's bundle.

 ## Command-Line Tool